-■ Maintenance
+Maintenance

-- Console Settings
+- > Console Settings

-- ➤ Ping
+- > Ping

 - > Firmware Upgrade

-- ➤ Config Import Export
+- > Config Import Export

-- > Load Factory Default
+- Load Factory Default

-- > Password
+- Password

 - Misc.
 Settings

-- □ Save Configuration
+- Save Configuration

-- □ Restart
+- Restart

-- □ Logout
+- Logout

-Web Browser Configuration
+Configuration by Web Browser

-Moxa AWK-3131's web browser interface provides a convenient way to modify its configuration and access the built-in monitoring and network administration functions.
-The recommended web browser is Microsoft[®] Internet Explorer 7.0 or 8.0 with JVM (Java Virtual Machine) installed.
+Moxa AWK-4121's web browser interface provides a convenient way to modify its configuration and access the built-in monitoring and network administration functions.
+The recommended web browser is Microsoft® Internet Explorer 7.0 or 8.0 with JVM (Java Virtual Machine) installed.

-To use the AWK-3131's management and monitoring functions from a PC host connected to the same LAN as the AWK-3131, you must make sure that the PC host and the AWK-3131 are on the same logical subnet.
-Similarly, if the AWK-3131 is configured for other VLAN settings, you must make sure your PC host is on the management VLAN.
+NOTE To use the AWK-4121's management and monitoring functions from a PC host connected to the same LAN as the AWK-4121, you must make sure that the PC host and AWK-4121 are on the same logical subnet.
+Similarly, if the AWK-4121 is configured for other VLAN settings, you must make sure your PC host is on the management VLAN.

-The Moxa AWK-3131's default IP is 192.168.127.253.
+The Moxa AWK-4121's default IP address is 192.168.127.253.

-Follow these steps to access the AWK-3131's web-based console management interface.
+Follow the steps below to access the AWK-4121's web-based console management.

-1. Open your web browser (e.g., Internet Explorer) and type the AWK-3131's IP address in the address field.
-Press Enter to establish the connection.
+Open your web browser (ex.
+Internet Explorer) and type the AWK-4121's IP address in the address field.
+Then press Enter to establish the connection.